How To Start A Blog In 2026: A Step-By-Step Guide For Beginners

 Why is WordPress so popular?

-As such, I’ve recently decided to move this site to NameHero – an independent, quality hosting provider.
+In 2024, I decided to move this site to NameHero – an independent, quality hosting provider.
+It’s been one of my best decisions.

 • Unlimited bandwidth and storage